johngantner/ceg2350/Lab03/Lab03.md

 ## Part 1 Answers

-1. Verify here that input.txt made it to GitHub in your `Lab03` folder
+1. Verify here that input.txt made it to GitHub in your `Lab03` folder: Yes the input.txt file is in my Lab03 folder.
 2. sort -n input.txt
 3. sort -n input.txt > output.txt